Adam Sessler Addresses the Violent Video Game Debate on Fox News [FIXED]

 I honestly envy Mr. Sessler's ability to make coherent points on the spot with the consistency and, like Victus said, the eloquence that he has.
 Great great interview Adam.

-I do find it amusing that you have age ratings on products in USA, but they are not enforced.
-It makes me wonder why bother rating them at all then?
 Over here ratings are strictly enforced, but of course a parent could still buy an 18 game for a child if they really wanted to.
 But that parent will know what they are doing, as their child would be unable to buy it themselves.

 Ah, Adam Sessler, so eloquent.
 Calmly throwin' down the facts.
 Can't ask for anything better than that.

-Finally some logical arguments are brought to the table.
 I really feel for gamer's in the US during times like this politicians seem to make them the easy target.

 Can we get a mirror, the video was taken down?

-• Nick Henderson 3 months, 2 weeks ago
+• Nick Henderson Avatar

 All fixed.